A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Introduction

+This apparent lack of universality raises an important question: is there an emergent organizing principle that can account for these seemingly inconsistent experimental observations?
+The brain is continuously driven by inputs from other regions and the external environment, which tend to push any self-organizing dynamics away from a true critical point.
+The quasi-criticality hypothesis addresses this by explicitly incorporating the effects of external stimuli \cite{williams2014quasicritical}.
+According to this framework, the cortex operates in a region of parameter space close to a surface of maximal dynamical susceptibility and mutual information—the nonequilibrium Widom hypersurface—whose location depends on the strength of the external drive \cite{williams2014quasicritical}.
+Numerical simulations, together with experimental observations, support this picture and reproduce effective scaling-law behavior \cite{Fosque2021}.
+This, in turn, provides a way to quantify how far the system deviates from ideal critical scaling \cite{williams2014quasicritical,Fosque2021}.

-To build on the experimental and theoretical evidence of quasi-criticality, we introduce the Generalized Cortical Branching Model (GCBM), an extension of the Cortical Branching Model (CBM) that includes inhibition.
-The objective of the GCBM is to capture the essentials of neural dynamics with minimal features, increasing the predictive power of the quasi-criticality hypothesis.
-Also, including inhibitory neurons in the GCBM allows the model to be tuned in various ways to move the system towards or away from the quasi-critical region.
-This allows the model to test a wider range of dynamics and provides potential insight into how and why the cortex adjusts its proximity to the quasi-critical region.
-The GCBM is a functional network closely related to a nonequilibrium stochastic cellular automaton without a regular grid as the spatial structure or an inherent distance metric between cells.
-GCBM is a many-body simulator that tracks the state of each neuron (quiescent, active, or refractory) and the propagation of activity between neurons.
-To find an in-depth analysis of the GCBM many-body simulator, please refer to this paper \cite{naruepon_2025}.
+To build on the experimental and theoretical evidence for quasi-criticality, we introduce the generalized cortical branching model (GCBM), an extension of the CBM that incorporates inhibition.
+The GCBM is a functional network closely related to a nonequilibrium many-body stochastic cellular automaton.
+It explicitly tracks the state of each neuron—quiescent, active, or refractory—as well as the propagation of activity between neurons, without assuming a regular lattice structure or a predefined spatial metric.
+Despite its simplicity, the GCBM captures the essential features of neural dynamics, thereby enhancing the predictive power of the quasi-criticality hypothesis.
+The inclusion of inhibitory neurons provides additional control parameters that allow the system to be tuned toward or away from the quasi-critical regime.
+This flexibility enables the exploration of a broader range of dynamical behaviors and offers insight into how and why the cortex regulates its proximity to quasi-criticality.